rgupta1896/MSc-Business-Analytics-Dissertation-Project/README.md

 Notebook 6 covers the sentiment analysis performed on the 'news_text.csv' dataset and should be read in conjuction with Notebook 1
-Notebook 7 covers the ensemble modelling techniques such as Stacked Regressors and the Regression-Enhanced Random Forest Notebook 8 includes the evaluation tables of the different models tested All proprietary source datasets have been excluded from this repository.
+Notebook 7 covers the ensemble modelling techniques such as Stacked Regressors and the Regression-Enhanced Random Forest Notebook 8 includes the evaluation tables of the different models tested

+All proprietary source datasets have been excluded from this repository